 - Take measures like offering financial aid to people to get them to stay in education

-If you've just got your results and your not sure what to do next, we have a page dedicated to results with information about your options, speaking to people about your next steps and looking after yourself.
+If you've just got your results and you are not sure what to do next, we have a page dedicated to results with information about your options, speaking to people about your next steps and looking after yourself.